 You can roll over your old 401(k) into a traditional or Roth IRA.
 The transfer to a traditional IRA is simple, as both contributions were made pre-tax.
 But, if you roll it over into a Roth IRA you must pay tax on the funds and may have to increase withholding or pay estimated taxes to account for the liability.
 If your 401(k) was a Roth account, you will not pay tax on the funds you rolled over into a Roth IRA.

-If your finances need some spring cleaning and you’re unsure of which option for your old 401(k) is best, contact the professionals at Zinnia Wealth Management.
+If your finances need some spring cleaning and you’re unsure of which option for your old 401(k) is best, contact the professionals at APO Financial.
 We can help you create a retirement plan that help you make the most of what you’ve earned.
 Click here to schedule your no cost, no obligation financial review today.